frizatch/2DGeology_in_QGIS/README.md

 ## Part II: Structures

+We'll be focusing on sedimentary rocks for this discussion.
 When sedimetary layers are deposited, they are put down in flat layers.
 After the layers are changed into rock, all sorts of forces can then act on them to deform the orientation of these sedimentary rocks.
 Some of the more simplistic terms and structures are:

 - Dip = When a sedimentary bed is tilted, dip describes how many degrees it has shifted from horizontal in a particular location